CloudLabsAI-Azure/Cloud-Native-Application/labguide/04-Scale-the-application-and-Validate-HA.md

    ![](media/ex4-t3-scaling2.png)

 1. Run the below command to autoscale the node pools in existing cluster.
+Make sure to replace the SUFFIX with the given DeploymentID **<inject key="DeploymentID" enableCopy="true"/>** value in the below command.

     ```
     az aks update --resource-group ContosoTraders-SUFFIX --name contoso-traders-aksSUFFIX --update-cluster-autoscaler --min-count 1 --max-count 5